 Answer: A typical private 2nod mortgage on a residential property starts at a 10% plus applicable fees.
 A lender yield generally starts at between 12% – 14%.
 A general rule of thumb is for every 5% the LTV increases over 65%, the annual yield increases by 2%.
 The Annual Yield is a combination of the contract rate and lender fee for each year.
 Brokerage Fees are extra.

-Answer: On your typical residential property in an urban centre, private lenders will loan up to 80% of the property value.
+Answer: Wondering how much equity can you take out of your home?
+On your typical residential property in an urban centre, private lenders will loan up to 80% of the property value.
 We do have access to lenders that will lend greater than 80%, but there needs to be a either a clear and quick exit strategy and/or a favorable 1st mortgage in place.
 Smaller rural communities are generally maxed out at 60% of the property value, with some lenders in the network that will consider 70%. ***Some exceptions apply to all files. ***

 Answer: Possibly.
 If the funds will be used to invest or for business purposes, the interest can be a taxable benefit.
 Consult with your accountant.